-Microservices are the state-of the art software development technique that structures the backend of an application into loosely coupled services that can be reused by other applications.
+Microservices are the state-of-the-art software development technique that structures the backend of an application into loosely coupled services that can be reused by other applications.
 Each service is self-contained and will implement a single business capability.

 - The sole responsibility of the backend is to serve data to the front end.
-The backend can’t be used for anything else.

 - The components within the monolithic backend are interconnected and interdependent.